 In a bowl, combine all marinade ingredients, reserving 5 tbsp for basting.

-For maximum flavor, poke holes in the pork with a fork before marinating.
+Cut the pork into strips and coat with the marinade.*For maximum flavour, poke holes in the pork with a fork before marinating.

 Cover and refrigerate for at least 24-48 hours.
 Marinating Time: 48 hours is ideal, but 24 hours still works well.
 If in a rush, marinate for at least a few hours.